couchbase/sync_gateway/README.md

 ## Authorization

 The `all_channels` property of a user account determines what channels that user may access.
+Its value is derived from the union of:

+* The user's `admin_channels` property (which is settable via the admin REST API);
+* The channels that user has been given access to by `access()` calls from `sync` functions invoked for current revisions of documents (see "Programmatic Authorization" below);
+* The `all_channels` properties of all roles the user belongs to.
+(Which are themselves computed according to the above two rules.)

+The only documents a user can access are ones whose current revisions are assigned to one or more channels the user has access to:

-Any GET request to a document not assigned to one or more of the user's available channels will fail with a 403.
+* Any GET/PUT/DELETE request to a document not assigned to one or more of the user's available channels will fail with a 403.

-Accessing a `_changes` feed with any channel names that are not available to the user will fail with a 403.

-Write protection is done by document validation functions, as in CouchDB: the function can look at the current user and determine whether that user should be able to make the change; if not, it throws an exception with a 403 Forbidden status code.
+* `_all_docs` is filtered to return only documents that are visible to the user.
+* `_changes` ignores requests (via the `channels` parameter) for channels not visible to the user.

+Write protection -- access control of document PUTs or DELETEs -- is done by document validation, as in CouchDB, although that job is done by the sync function rather than a separate validation function.
+(See below.)

-There is currently an edge case where after a user is granted access to a new channel, their client will not automatically sync with pre-existing documents in that channel (that they didn't have access to before.)
-The workaround is for the client to do a one-shot sync from only that new channel, which having no checkpoint will start over from the beginning and fetch all the old documents.
+After a user is granted access to a new channel, the changes feed will incorporate all the existing documents in that channel, even those from earlier sequences than the client's `since` parameter.
+That way the next client pull will retrieve all those documents the user now has access to.

 ### Programmatic Authorization